 The built quality and quality of material used is just superb in City, Verna and Vento as well, but as discussed above it’s the charmless and simple design of Vento the least good looking car here comparatively.

-The VW Vento is a sedan with many plus points like its powerful engines, decent handling, and solid built quality but where it lacks is the exterior profile and comparatively less equipments.
-Contrary, Verna is a superb looking car with lots of equipments and also engine refinement but yet again if compares then it seems lack in driving with ease in traffics, less comfortable at inside etc while our third competitor Honda City gets only one major issue and that is engine refinement otherwise its appealing in almost every other section including driving pleasure, features, equipments, comfort, practical and last but not the least, it’s cheap maintenance cost post buying.
+The VW Vento is a sedan with many plus points like its powerful engines, decent handling, and solid built quality but where it lacks is the exterior profile and comparatively fewer equipment.
+Contrary, Verna is a superb looking car with lots of equipment and also engine refinement but yet again if compares then it seems to lack in driving with ease in traffics, less comfortable at inside etc while our third competitor Honda City gets only one major issue and that is engine refinement otherwise it’s appealing in almost every other section including driving pleasure, features, equipment, comfort, practical and last but not the least, it’s cheap maintenance cost post buying.